JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 <h1> You have {money} $ </h1>
 ```

 Next to represent a building, we will use a button.
-If you click on it, you buy it, deducting it's price from your money.
+If you click on it, you buy it, deducting its price from your money.

-We need a variable for the price and one for the number of building bought:
+We need two variables: one for the price and one for the number of building bought:

 ```html
 <!-- App.svelte -->